MLSTidbits/btrfsnapd/README.md

 <div align=center>
-  <h1>BTRFS Snapshots Manager</h1>
+  <h1>BTRFS Snapshot</h1>
-    <p>Simple BTRFS snapshots manager made for Ubuntu, but works on any Linux distribution.</p>
+    <h3>Simple BTRFS snapshot made for Ubuntu, but works on any Linux distribution.</h3>
 </div>

 ## Introduction

-**BTRFS Snapshots Manager** is simple way to manage BTRFS snapshots on systems that use BTRFS as root filesystem and none [Ubuntu](https://ubuntu.com) subvolume layout.
+**BTRFS Snapshot** is simple way to manage BTRFS snapshots.
+It creates snapshots on a daily basis and deletes old snapshots to keep the disk usage under control.
+I designed this application to work on Debian/Ubuntu based installations that take advantage of BTRFS filesystem.
+However, it should work on any Linux distribution that supports BTRFS.

-## Features
+### Features

 - Create snapshots on a daily basis using Systemd timers.
 - Delete old snapshots to keep the disk usage under control.